lukecav/acf-gravity-forms-add-on/README.md

 ## Getting involved

 Want to get involved and improve Advanced Custom Fields: Gravityforms Add-on?
 Fork this repo and whenever you have something just make a pull request.
-After review we might add it to the [Gravity Forms ACF Field GitHub Repository.](https://github.com/DannyvanHolten/acf-gravityforms-add-on)
+After review we might add it to the [Gravity Forms ACF Field GitHub Repository.](acf-gravity-forms-add-on)

 ## Getting ahead

-As Gravityforms & Advanced Custom Fields are continuously in development we like to take a look ahead together for what's coming.
+As Gravity forms & Advanced Custom Fields are continuously in development we like to take a look ahead together for what's coming.
 If you want to get involved developing Advanced Custom Fields: Gravity Forms Add-on you can ask us if you can implement some of the features yourself.

 - [ ] Create an admin notice when plug-in gets activated but Gravity forms is not activated yet